Combining bright, pale green bathroom walls with wood accessories created a perfect balance of feminine and masculine in our owner’s suite bathroom.

 For an added masculine touch, I also replaced the light fixture above the vanity.
-The previous fixture had a lot of curves and a tortuise shell type finish, plus the globes were a yellow color.
+The previous fixture had a lot of curves and a tortoise shell type finish, plus the globes were a yellow color.
 Gross.
 This new light from Home Depot has cleaner lines, making it both more modern and more masculine.
 Also, it makes the room way brighter because the globes aren’t dingy and yellow.

 Adding a Little Nature

 I’ve really been on a house plant kick lately.
-I kept my fiddle leaf fig tree alive for almost 4 years, so I know I’m not totally inept at house plants.
+I kept my fiddle leaf fig tree alive for almost 4 years, so I know I’m not totally inept at houseplants.
 First I hung the wall planters.
 I picked these up at Home Depot.
-They don’t need to be watered often, need decent amounts of sunlight and the slight purple tint of the plant contrasts with the green walls.
+They don’t need to be watered often, and need decent amounts of sunlight and the slight purple tint of the plant contrasts with the green walls.
 I also added a snake plant for more greenery.

 With all of these elements combined, I’m very happy with how the master bathroom came together.
-I think it is great balance of feminine and masculine and a great representation of my style.
+I think it is a great balance of feminine and masculine and a great representation of my style.
 It’s very traditional with a few modern elements and a very fun wall color.